feydelight/IRDecoderAndBlaster/readme.md

 # FeyDelight's Arduino IR Decoder and Blaster
     A simple sketch (that needs a lot of work) that can attempt decode IR signals, blast IR messages, and communicate through a serial port.
+This project is currently being used in conjunction with [StreamDeck-SerialIRBlaster](https://github.com/feydelight/StreamDeck-SerialIRBlaster)

 ## Features
 1. Hardware capabilities: